Last updated on 17 October 2021

 as a normal value.
 This seems to me coherent with considering

-as a missing value (someone could disagree).
+as a missing value.
 But it is incoherent with the idea of treating it as an unknown value: two unknown values may be identical or not.

 Primary keys don’t allow